supervisely-ecosystem/keypoints-labeling-example/README.md

 description: How to create keypoints annotation in Python using Supervisely
 ---

-# Supervisely Data Labelling Example: Keypoints
+# Supervisely Data Labeling Example: Keypoints

 ## Introduction